-Heery served as a key contributor to this $3.1 billion program from its inception in 1997.
-Initially, Heery was an integral part of the master architect team that developed the conceptual design for the terminal and airside expansion program, and later Heery developed the master design for the 3.6 million SF expansion of the North Terminal complex.
-In 2006, the Firm was again brought in by the client to take over the role of program manager.
+Miami International Airport (MIA) is the third largest airport in the U.S. To enhance operations and increase capacity, the Miami-Dade Aviation Department initiated the North Terminal Development (NTD) Program.
+CBRE | Heery has been a key contributor to this $3 billion program from its inception in 1997.
+First, the firm was an integral part of the master architect team that developed the conceptual design for the terminal and airside expansion program.
+The firm then developed the master design for the 3.5 million SF expansion of the North Terminal complex.

 3.6 million SF

 2012 Project Achievement Award, Construction Management Association of America; 2011 Gold Project Leadership Award, Construction Owners Association of America; 2011 ENR Southeast Award of Merit, Transportation Best Projects Awards; 2011 America’s Awards Committee’s Project of the Year finalist; 2010 Southeast Construction Best of Award